 Shaking is the stress-busting trend that everyone can benefit from

 Does your body automatically clench when you're under stress and you just can't seem to let things go?
 Put down the Pinot and shake it off.
-It could even trauma-proof your life
+Here are the best shaking workouts to follow

 Have you ever had a sudden shock, stress or attack of nerves and found yourself shaking uncontrollably?
 It’s happened to me twice: the first time aged 11 in my Grade 3 violin exam, when my bow bounced up and down so much that I mutilated Faure’s Pavane.
 Twenty years later and in labour, I shook so violently that it felt like I was strapped to a washing machine on spin.

 Shaking is a natural response to extreme stress – whether it’s an actual life or death situation such as giving birth, or a perceived one: “if I don’t get Grade 3, my mum will kill me”.

 But it's never occurred to me that shaking can be more than a sign of abject terror.
 It turns out that it can actually be a good thing and is gaining traction as a form of therapy.
 Rather than bottling up our stress, in the words of Taylor Swift, we can just “shake it off”.

 In LA, Oprah’s self-help guru Gabrielle Bernstein has whole rooms of people doing a Kundalini yoga technique which involves shaking your hands in the air for three minutes (her track of choice is Florence and The Machine’s Shake It Out).

 In Qi Gong, gentle shaking is a way of transfroming stress into vital energy.